aleksanderbrymora/firebase-hooks-react/docs/storage.md

     capture: 'accept' | 'user' | 'environment',
     multiple: true | false,
     metadata: {
-      // all of the metadata that the user might want to attach to the file, here are docs in FB https://firebase.google.com/docs/storage/web/upload-files#add_file_metadata
+      // all of the metadata that the user might want to attach to the file, here are docs https://firebase.google.com/docs/storage/web/upload-files#add_file_metadata
     },
   }
   )